tgstavares/revisions_data_epi/README.md

 ### Replication epirical section on the survey

-The results of these sections can be were tested using Stata 14.1.
-In the folder `Replication_covid_behavior/do/` you can find the related Stata do-file to generate the all the regression results and figures as shown in the paper.
+The results of these sections were tested using Stata 14.1.
+In `Replication_covid_behavior/do/analysis_treatments.do` you can find the related Stata do-file to generate the all the regression results and figures as shown in the paper.
 This file is self-explanatory in the sense that it is commented.
-The data used in this results can be find within the folder `analysis_treatments\raw\`.
+The data used in this results can be find in `analysis_treatments\raw\surveydata.dta`.

 ### Replication of equilibrium model of infection